-- 87. For obvious reasons, it is difficult to dissociate the foreign policies of the Warsaw Pact countries from Soviet foreign policy.
-In the following analysis, therefore, the focus will be on the aims and trends of the latter. - While Moscow has been obliged to exercise greater 88. moderation in contrast to the immediate post-war period, there has been no sign that it has given up its ambitions to spread Soviet influence and undermine that of the West. view of the likely caution of the Soviet leadership and the multiplicity of their aims, it cannot necessarily be assumed that they are following a blanket policy of expansionism.
+- 85. For obvious reasons, it is difficult to dissociate the foreign policies of the Warsaw Pact countries from Soviet foreign policy.
+In the following analysis, therefore, the focus will be on the aims and trends of the latter. - While Moscow has been obliged to exercise greater moderation in contrast to the immediate post-war period. there has been no sign that it has given up its ambitions to spread Soviet influence and undermine that of the West. view of the likely caution of the Soviet leadership and the multiplicity of their aims, it cannot necessarily be assumed that they are following a blanket policy of expansionism.
 Their efforts to extend their influence will be pursued on an opportunistic basis and in relation to their other aims.
 Nevertheless, although the quest for new gains may not be paramount, it remains in the background of Soviet foreign policy, ready to be translated into action should the opportunity arise and the risks be considered worthwhile.
 In particular, Moscow's determination to assert itself as the dominating power in Europe remains.
-Continued control in Eastern Europe and prevention of German reunification serve as a basis for pursuing this goal. - 89.
+The Soviets presumably view their continued hegemony over Eastern Europe and the prevention of German reunification as central to this goal. - 87.
 In pursuit of its policy the Soviet Union has steadily built up its strength and influence to its present world power status.
 It has created a military force designed to enable it to exploit opportunities to expand its sphere of influence on a world-wide basis.
-The USSR has been especially concerned to remedy certain of the disadvantages of its geostrategic position, thereby achieving aims already pursued by Tzarist diplomacy: the European glacis, ensured access to warm waters, forward territorial defence (particularly through the deployment of offensive naval The policies it pursues in Northern Europe and in the Mediterranean (attempts to secure naval facilities, particularly in Yugoslavia) stem from these considerations.
+The USSR has been especially concerned to remedy certain of the disadvantages of its geostrategic position, thereby achieving aims already pursued by Tzarist diplomacy: the European glacis, ensured access to warm waters, forward defence (particularly through the deployment of increasingly capable naval forces to even more distant areas).
+The policies it pursues in Northern Europe and in the Mediterranean (attempts to secure naval facilities, particularly in Yugoslavia) stem from these considerations.